-Proposal 1: The affirmative vote of the holders of record of a plurality of all the votes cast is necessary to elect the nominees for director.
+Proposal 1: The affirmative vote of a plurality of all the votes cast by stockholders of record is necessary to elect the nominees for director.

-Proposal 2: The affirmative vote of the holders of record of a majority of all the votes cast is required to ratify the selection of Ernst & Young as our Independent Accountants for 2015.
+Proposal 2: The affirmative vote of a majority of all the votes cast by stockholders of record is required to ratify the selection of Ernst & Young as our Independent Accountants for 2016.

-Proposal 3: The affirmative vote of the holders of record of a majority of all the votes cast is required to approve, on a non-binding basis, the executive compensation of our named executive officers as disclosed in this Proxy Statement.
+Proposal 3: The affirmative vote of a majority of all the votes cast by stockholders of record is required to approve, on a non-binding, advisory basis, the executive compensation of our named executive officers as disclosed in this Proxy Statement.

-Other Matters: The affirmative vote of the holders of record of a majority of all the votes cast is required to approve any other matters properly presented at the Annual Meeting for stockholder approval.
+Other Matters: The affirmative vote of a majority of all the votes cast by stockholders of record is required to approve any other matters properly presented at the Annual Meeting for stockholder approval.